 Friday Evening Forecast with Meteorologist Emily Kaye

-Friday evening will be warm and muggy, with temperatures falling down into the lower 70s.
-Isolated showers are possible early in the evening, but once the sun sets the chance of rain will die down.
+Friday evening will be hot and humid, with temperatures gradually falling down into the mid 70s.
+Cloud cover will increase overnight and skies will be partly cloudy by Saturday morning.

-Saturday will be slightly warmer, with highs in the lower 90s and partly sunny skies.
-Isolated showers are possible in the afternoon, but most of Central Texas will stay dry.
+Independence day will be very hot and muggy, with highs reaching the triple digits.
+Skies will be mostly sunny throughout the day, but a few isolated showers can’t be ruled out in the early evening.
+Most of Central Texas will stay dry on Saturday.

-Sunday will be similar to Saturday with highs in the lower 90s and partly sunny skies.
-The chance of rain is slightly better in the afternoon, but most of Central Texas will still stay dry on Sunday.
+Sunday will be another very hot day, with highs in the upper 90s – but with feel like temperatures in the triple digits.
+Skies will be mostly sunny throughout the day, with a brief chance of rain in the afternoon.

 7 Day Forecast